canyousayyes/QuizAdminInterface/README.md

     * Score = 6, count = 4
     * Score = 7, count = 2
     * Score = 8, count = 1
+* **(Senior engineers only)** Plese also tell us what MVC frameworks you have evaluated, and why you have chosen that framework to implement the answer.

 ### Phrase 2